These eco friendly barn conversions will make you want to leave the city forever!

 By Jody McCutcheon

 As a child, I loved visiting my grandparents’ farm.
-The barn in particular held me in total thrall: it was a place that smelled of oil and machinery, which to this day I associate with the concept of “grownup stuff.”
+The barn in particular held me in total thrall.
+It was a place that smelled of oil and machinery, which to this day I associate with the concept of “grownup stuff.”

 Back then, the barn exuded a rugged sense of adventure—new, interesting stuff in every corner—not to mention a dusty, rustic charm.
-If that’s your thing, too, you’ll love the three eco friendly barn renovations described below.
-Each one offers all these elements, plus a rich dose of sustainability and the elegance of modern interior design.

 1. Silvernails

 “The idea of living in a barn is romantic, idealistic, but totally unrealistic in this day and age.
-The key [is] to make a new barn-like structure livable.”
+The key [is] to make a new barn-like structure liveable.”
 So says Ben Albury, principal architect and founder of NYC-based Amalgam Studio, in regards to Silvernails, Amalgam’s first ground-up residential project.

 An archetypal nineteenth-century barn in structure, form and materiality, Silvernails sits atop a hill on a 49-hectare property in the Hudson Valley.
 The main building is accompanied by a detached, three-car garage with loft that can be converted into guesthouse, with both situated around an open field and a swimming pool.
 To celebrate the region’s communal barn-raising tradition, Silvernails’ timber structure was erected in one day.